winch20010/Skybox/README.md

 The aim of this project is to control my observatory with Arduino Hardwares.

-SkyBox recepteur manages :
+SkyBox receiver manages :
 - roll over roof
 - send data received from the transmitters to a sql database

-SkyBox emetteur manages :
+SkyBox transmitter manages :
 - different sensors like :
 -   Air temperature
 -   Sky temperature